dgolovin-dev/eventemitter3-typedevent/README.md

 There is a reserved word `@event` in @jsdoc for that.
 Unfortunately, VSCode does not support it properly.

 It tried many approaches and found a good solution.
-This is a C#-like events, when every event is an object and have a strict signature.
+This is C#-like events, when every event is an object and have a strict signature.
 I implemented it in the class TypedEvent.
 Now you can specify and use events this way:

 ```javascript